MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/migration/ios.md

 ---
-title: How migrate to App Center SDK 4.0.0 and higher
+title: How to migrate to App Center SDK 4.0.0 and higher
-description: How migrate to App Center SDK 4.0.0 and higher
+description: How to migrate to App Center SDK 4.0.0 and higher
 keywords: sdk, apple
 author: king-of-spades
 ms.author: kegr